 Why you should consider a second layer of security for your firm and client data:

-It’s hard to overstate the importance of data security for law firms, particularly as reports of cyber attacks and fraudulent schemes regularly pour in.
+It’s hard to overstate the importance of data security for law firms, particularly as firms work in a more distributed way, with employees regularly accessing sensitive files from home.

 Even with an advanced IT infrastructure with the securest back-end technology in place, every law firm possesses one critical vulnerability: human nature.

-In recent weeks, we've seen an increase in the number of phishing emails targeting Canadian law firms, and with more firms operating with a remote workforce, we expect these phishing attempts to continue to ramp up.
+Since the onset of the COVID-19 pandemic, we've seen an increase in the number of ransomware attacks against Canadian law firms, and with many firms still using onsite IT, we expect these to continue to ramp up.

 For this reason, we strongly recommend that all law firms implement two-factor authentication.